Two-dimensional categorified Hall algebras: Introduction

 \subsection{Main results}

-We can summarize the main contributions of this paper as follows: on one hand, we construct many examples $2$-dimensional categorified Hall algebras (Cat-HA) attached to curves and surfaces.
+We can summarize the main contributions of this paper as follows: on the one hand, we construct many examples of two-dimensional categorified Hall algebras (Cat-HAs) attached to curves and surfaces.
 On the other hand, we show that from these new Cat-HAs one can extract the known constructions of K-theoretical Hall algebras of surfaces and of Higgs sheaves on a curve.
 As a byproduct, our approach provides K-theoretical and cohomological Hall algebras associated to flat vector bundles and local systems on a curve.